 This command stores the first statement of a function and prestores statements that occur before the first statement (notice the state type PRE).
 The prestored statements show the caller of the function.
-In the above example, "next_message" is called by line 23 of "main".
-Because the first statement of "next_message" is prefetched after "change_status", these states are also included in the trace.
+In the above example, "change\status" is called by the "convert" function (at line 40 of the

-Chapter 1: Getting Started Step 20.
+Chapter 1: Getting Started Step 21.
 Trace a function's callers